Bomb pulse

 Atmospheric ^{14}C, New Zealand and Austria.
 The New Zealand curve is representative for the Southern Hemisphere, the Austrian curve is representative for the Northern Hemisphere.
 Atmospheric nuclear tests almost doubled the concentration of ^{14}C in the Northern Hemisphere.

 The bomb pulse is the sudden increase of carbon-14 (^{14}C) in Earth's atmosphere due to the hundreds of above-ground nuclear tests that started in 1945 and intensified after 1950 until 1963, when the Limited Test Ban Treaty was signed by the United States, the Soviet Union and the United Kingdom.
-These blasts were followed by a doubling of the relative concentration of ^{14}C in the atmosphere.
+These blasts were followed by an almost doubling of the relative concentration of ^{14}C in the atmosphere.

 Measurements of ^{14}C levels by mass spectrometers are most accurately made by comparison to another carbon isotope, often the common isotope ^{12}C. The figure shows how the relative concentration of ^{14}C in the atmosphere, of order only 1 part per 10^{12}, changed following the first bomb test in 1945.
 The increase in atmospheric ^{12}C since 1955 has reduced the relative concentration of ^{14}C to pre-1955 values, even though the absolute ^{14}C concentration remains elevated.

-^{14}C naturally develops in trace amounts in the atmosphere and can be detected in all living things.
+^{14}C is naturally produced in trace amounts in the atmosphere and can be detected in all living things.
 Carbon of all types is continually used to form the molecules of the cells of organisms.
 Doubling of the concentration of ^{14}C in the atmosphere is reflected in the tissues and cells of all organisms that lived around the period of nuclear testing.
 This property has many applications in biology and forensics.